-Dr. Daniel Condie is a Board-Certified dermatologist and Fellowship-trained Mohs micrographic and reconstructive surgeon who specializes in the treatment of skin cancer.
+Dr. Daniel Condie is a double board-certified dermatologist and micrographic dermatologic surgeon.
+He is fellowship-trained in Mohs and reconstructive surgery and specializes in the treatment of skin cancer.

 Actinic Keratosis, also known as solar keratosis, is a scaly or crusty lesion on the skin that develops slowly and indicates the presence of sun damage.
 It is most commonly found on parts of the body frequently exposed to the sun including the bald scalp, face, ears, lips, backs of the hands or forearms, neck, and shoulders.